The Paradigm design system

 Here’s how we made it happen:

-Paradigm wasn’t a one-and-done project — it became a living, breathing part of our product development process.
+Paradigm wasn’t a one-and-done project.
+It became a living, breathing part of our product development process.

 Design system documentation for the Avatar component